Peppinux/dero-woocommerce-gateway/README.md

 Start accepting secure and private payments with [DERO](https://dero.io/) on your WooCommerce shop.

+>**DISCLAIMER:** This is a community project.
+DERO official team was not involved in the development and, as such, can not be held accountable for any issue/bug.

 ## Requirements
 * A web server with PHP and [Wordpress](https://wordpress.org/download/) installed are needed for WooCommerce.
 (Plugin tested on PHP version 7 and Wordpress 5.2.2)
 * WooCommerce plugin for Wordpress installed.
 (Plugin tested on WooCommerce 3.1.6)